Symbol1/Symbol1.github.io/storage.md

 The opposite approach is to construct regenerating codes that aim to achieve low $\alpha$ and $\beta$ and high $M$.
-[MoulinAlge20] uses multilinear algebra to do this.
+[MoulinAlge20] utilizes multilinear algebra to do this.
 We construct a series of regenerating codes (which we call **moulin codes**).
 They achieve the best known $\alpha/M$-versus-$\beta/M$ trade-off to date.
 It is conjectured that this trade-off is optimal.